Navigating Parabol’s AI Roadmap

 Team leads tell us how much they like our meeting summaries.
 These snapshots help when looking back and planning ahead.
 They share them with other leaders.
 Team members who are absent stay caught up.
 But, they require a bit of parsing for the context.
 You can see discussion topics, reflections, tasks, and go back and look at threads.
 It was clear meeting summarization would be a win here.

 What was less clear is where and how to expose trends across meetings.
-We made this the goal of an in-person design sprint in San Diego.
-We developed some prototype tooling for generating insights from meeting data.
-And we had a little contest to see who could deliver the best insights from some smart prompt engineering.
-We had some judges from external friends in tech and consulting industry gauge our team insights.
+We made this the focus of a design sprint in San Diego.
+We developed a prototype for generating insights from meeting data.
+We then held a friendly contest to see who could deliver the best insights from smart prompt engineering.
+External friends in tech and consulting served as judges of the final outputs.

 Embedding cross-team insights in Pages